-- 2.1 Staff must have received appropriate instruction and training and be familiar with the operational requirements of this Policy, including the requirements of the "Procedures" section relevant to their area of responsibility.

-- 2.2 Details of individual delegated responsibilities are highlighted in section 4 of the Policy, and include responsibilities for the following Trust staff:

-- Chief Executive

-- Executive Director of Nursing

-- Executive Director of Operations

-- Executive Director of Resources

-- Director of Infrastructure and Asset Management

-- Deputy Director of Estates and Facilities

-- Trust Estates and Facilities Department

-- Trust Estates and Facilities lead managers for laundry and linen

-- All managers, supervisors and staff within Trust Estates and Facilities and PFI Provider's managers, supervisors and staff who have responsibilities for laundry and linen

-- Housekeepers

-- Infection Prevention and Control Team

-- Clinical managers Matrons

-- Ward and Team Managers

-- All staff

-- 2.3 Estates and Facilities Managers, in conjunction with the Trust Infection Prevention and Control Team, are responsible for reviewing and updating this Policy.
-The outcomes of each review and associated draft amendments will be submitted to the Trust Infection Prevention and Control Team in the first instance.

-- 2.4 Advice regarding implementation, operational requirements, record keeping etc. will be provided by Estates and Facilities Management. - 2.5 This Policy must be utilised in conjunction with the Trust Laundry and Linen "Procedures" documentation, relevant to the specific area of the Trust. - 2.6 Steps to Recovery units must, when using linen that is not sent to the Laundry Provider, set up a local written protocol that reflects the Trust Linen and Laundry Policy.
+- 2.1 Staff must have received appropriate instruction and training and be familiar with the operational requirements of this Policy, including the requirements of the "Procedures" section relevant to their area of responsibility. - 2.2 Estates and Facilities Managers, in conjunction with the Trust Infection Prevention and Control Team, are responsible for reviewing and updating this Policy.
+The outcomes of each review and associated draft amendments will be submitted to the Trust Infection Prevention and Control Team in the first instance. - 2.3 Advice regarding implementation, operational requirements, record keeping etc. will be provided by SSL's Estates and Facilities Management team or SSL's PFI Monitoring team. - 2.4 This Policy must be utilised in conjunction with the Trust Laundry and Linen "Procedures" documentation, relevant to the specific area of the Trust. - 2.5 Steps to Recovery units must, when using linen that is not sent to the Laundry Provider, set up a local written protocol that reflects the Trust Linen and Laundry Policy